Enrollment Guidelines

 |

-Proof of in-district residency
+Proof of In-District Residency

 For purposes of confirming eligibility for either in-district residency enrollment preference, parents must provide one proof of residency status by the deadline indicated for your completed enrollment packet or forfeit the offer altogether.
 This proof of residency confirms an applicant’s primary residence is in-district prior to the lottery AND at the submission date of a completed enrollment packet.